Sariaya: Income

 Agriculture is one of the major sources of income in Sariaya.
 According to the 2016 Competitiveness Index of the National Competitiveness Council or NCC, the municipality belongs to the Top 50 most competitive municipalities in the Philippines.
 According to the annual Audit Report of Commission on Audit (COA), Sariaya is also one of Quezon's top grossing municipalities when factoring annual income.

-Here's the list of the total annual income, assets, expenses and equity of Sariaya since 2008:
+The table below shows the list of the total annual income, assets, expenses and equity of Sariaya since 2008: